felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 excel at their respective tasks.
 Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy, to do everything you can to maximize the value your peers can deliver.
-However, I was simply too discouraged at the time to realize this...
+However, I was simply too discouraged at the time to realize this.

 In 2019, as I was going on vacation, I stumbled upon a book called *[The Phoenix Project](/reads/read-41-1-the-phoenix-project/)*, which